 I am a member of the Antimicrobial Resistance, Omics & Microbiota group at NTU.
-I am module leader for BIOL40472: Medical Microbiology and I also teach in modules BIOL33211: Toxicology and BIOL14406: Living Systems.
+I am course leader for the MSc and MRes Molecular Microbiology courses.
+I am also module leader for BIOL40472: Medical Microbiology and I teach in modules BIOL33211: Toxicology, BIOL33511: Environmental Forensic Assessment, BIOL45231: Molecular Microbiology, BIOL22371: Applied Microbiology, BIOL10321: Introduction to Microbiology, and BIOL14406: Living Systems.

 I attained my PhD from the University of Helsinki in 2009.
 I then moved to Germany for a postdoctoral fellowship at the Max Planck Institute for Developmental Biology in Tuebingen, where I spent 3 years.
 Following this, I did a second postdoc at the University of Oslo, Norway, before becoming a group leader there.
 I joined NTU in June 2019.